 Our 10 Favorite Japanese Restaurants in Miami

-We could easily visit the swank Japanese-inspired cocktail lounge every night of the week and splurge on high-end drinks and small, shareable bites.
+We could easily visit this swank Japanese-inspired cocktail lounge every night of the week and splurge on high-end drinks and small, shareable plates.
 (Sorry, wallet.)
 But what we’re really looking to score is a reservation inside Kaido’s secret dining room, Ama.
 Bring on the 16-course Japanese-inspired tasting meal.

 151 NE 41st St. #217; 786-409-5591 or kaidomiami.com